 As the reporting party, you can expect that someone will contact you about your concern to see if you have any additional information.
 You may choose to report a tip anonymously; however, there may be fewer options for addressing the situation.

-For more information about how Police Services maintains the Violence Prevention Program, contact Threat Assessment Coordinator Kelli Nidever by email at email@example.com or by phone at (775) 682-7256.
+For more information about how the Police Department maintains the Violence Prevention Program, contact Threat Assessment Coordinator Kelli Nidever by email at email@example.com or by phone at (775) 682-7256.

 Women's self-defense classes